BECOMING A CAG Volunteer

 BECOMING A CAG MEMBER

-Membership in CAG is free and is available to Old Ottawa East residents 18 years of age and older (click here for a list of the streets defined as Old Ottawa East).
-As a member you would be entitled to vote for the Board of Directors and on important matters affecting the organization.
-Every member has one vote and anyone who has been a member for a minimum of 30 days may vote at the annual general meeting (AGM), or at a special meeting of members on important matters affecting your community (click here to view CAG’s complete by-laws).
+Membership in CAG is free and is available to residents living/working in Old Ottawa East that are18 years of age or older (click here for a list of the streets defined as Old Ottawa East).
+As a member you are entitled to run for the Board of Directors, nominate someone for the Board of Directors, and vote for the Board of Directors.
+Every member has one vote. (click here to view CAG’s complete by-laws).